-Coming hard on the heels of the decision to abandon Lehman to its fate and to introduce other less resounding but important policy changes (for instance, the decision of the Federal Deposit Insurance Corporation - FDIC - to 'punish' bondholders in Washington Mutual's takeover), the manner in which the AIG bailout was managed made it evident, in the United States, that it was no longer possible to follow an arbitrary, case-by-case approach.
-In Europe, instead, these events focused attention on the fact that many British and some continental banks were operating with even higher leverage than American banks, with high funding costs and balance sheets weighed down by increasingly risky assets.
+Coming hard on the heels of the decision to abandon Lehman to its fate, the manner in which the AIG bailout was managed made it evident, in the United States, that it was no longer possible to follow an arbitrary, caseby-case approach.
+In Europe, instead, the two events focused attention on the fact that many British and some continental banks were operating with even higher leverage than American banks, with high funding costs and balance sheets weighed down by increasingly risky assets.
 Between the end of September and the first few days of October 2008, the Icelandic banking sector, the leading Irish banks, the most important banking groups of the Benelux countries, countless British intermediaries, several German banks and some French banks skirted failure.
 It is no surprise, therefore, that both in the United States and in the European Union countries a new phase of the crisis began, the third, characterized by attempts to launch systematic plans of public intervention.